Adaptively profiling models with task elicitation: Task details

-Finally, we prompt the evaluator agent to create 30 additional questions similar to these particularly challenging ones to cheaply obtain a larger dataset, resulting in a final set of about 60 questions designed to probe the model's consistency limitations.
+Finally, we prompt the profiling model to create 30 additional questions similar to these particularly challenging ones to cheaply obtain a larger dataset, resulting in a final set of about 60 questions designed to probe the model's consistency limitations.